15 Different Types of Geckos in South Africa

 8. Pachydactylus Punctatus

 At night, a person will likely find a gecko on some building or other flat surface out in the open.
-If a person finds one during the day, it will most likely be asleep and off on a tree branch.
+If a person sees one during the day, it will most likely be asleep and off on a tree branch.

 9. Transvaal Gecko